tkiat/my-writings-public/blog/lifestyle/protect-yourself/pwd-mgr-pass.md

 ## Why Passphrase and Password Manager?

-Humans are usually terrible at making passwords.
-Something like "password", "password123", "firstname" are not secure because they are guessable.
+Humans are usually terrible at making passwords, something like "password123" and "firstname" are not secure because they are guessable.
 On the other hand, a passphrase, a combination of words such as "correct horse battery staple", is considered to be much more secure because of the very high amount of entropy (randomness).
 Even the phrase "Tr0ub4dor&3" is not as secure as the previously mentioned passphrase, see xkcd's [password strength](https://xkcd.com/936/).

 Imagine you use the same passphrase on every website, including banking websites.
 The security of well-known brands is usually top-notch but what about another random shady website you are logging using the same passphrase?
 If the passphrase is leaked on that website, a cracker (a.k.a an unethical hacker) can use the same credential to log in to your bank account.